-- 1. Be at least 18 years of age. - 2.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 3.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 3. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
 Chapter 63. - 4.
-Have documentation that all vehicles used in the provision of Transportation services have automobile insurance. - 5.
+Have documentation that all vehicles used in the provision of Transportation services have automobile insurance - 5.
 Have a valid driver's license. - 6.
 Have documentation that all vehicles used in the provision of Transportation services have current State motor vehicle registration and inspection. - 7.
-Be trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 8.
+Be trained to meet the needs of the participant such as with communication, mobility and behavioral needs. - 8.
 Comply with Department standards related to provider qualifications.